Click the map above to view an enlargement

 Visit local Nature Reserves

-Sussex Wildlife Trust look after three Reserves within easy reach of Pekes – Seaford Head, Malling Down above Lewes and Selwyns Wood, though they have 32 across the area.
+Sussex Wildlife Trust looks after three Reserves within easy reach of Pekes – Seaford Head, Malling Down above Lewes and Selwyns Wood, though they have 32 across the area.

 Website: Sussex Wildlife Trust